alistairstead/talks/composable-magento/composable-magento.md

 ![](images/emet.jpg)

 ^ The idea of the naked module is to create code that is completely unaware that it will be applied within a Magento application.
 This would mean that it can also be applied to a new version of Magento with a greatly reduced amount of re-work.
-We get to apply DRY in the true form and only create the new wiring to Magento 2 or 3 or 4.
-Magento will last for ever you know!
+We get to apply DRY in the true form and only create the new wiring to Magento 2 or indeed 3.

+^ The code you have built to solve the problem at an abstract level can be utilised in so many more places.

+^ You can also draw code in from other frameworks and projects.
+You first step to solving a problem may not be to break out your code ditor and start typing.

 ---